 Male or female, young or old, Christian or non-Christian, all of us face a battle for sexual purity.
 The enemy is lust, the stakes are high, the reward is the peace and pleasure of purity.

 And the battle is in our minds.

-For more information on this subject, see Randy Alcorn's books The Purity Principle and Sexual Temptation: How Christian Workers Can Win the Battle.
+For more information on this subject, see Randy Alcorn's books The Purity Principle and Sexual Temptation: Establishing Guardrails and Winning the Battle.